Angkor Resources CEO: Cambodia’s Oil and Gas Industry is Ready to Boom

-Angkor Gold CEO Stephen Burega believes Cambodia has the potential to be a mining leader due to its excellent geology and stable political environment.
+Angkor Resources CEO Stephen Burega believes Cambodia has the potential to be a mining leader due to its excellent geology and stable political environment.

 In the interview below, Burega discusses the company’s announcement in February 2019 regarding its interest in entering the oil and gas industry in Cambodia, where it has “applied for and [is] in final negotiations with the government for an oil block.”